cleppo/example.com-web-demo/README.md

 TODO:  It is likely that the standitup.yml playbook will end up being my site.yml playbook.
 I would like to have the provisioning role create a set number of hosts with a predetermined prefix (like "web" for webservers) followed by a meaningful number (like the last two octets of the RFC 1918 IP address).

  TODO:  figure out how to limit the number of hosts that exist in a given group (i.e.,number of webservers).
 This count just causes the plays to add new hosts and iterate over them.
+I am aware that AWS has constructs that perform this function, but I want to make my Ansible configuration stop when it reaches the correct number of hosts.

 TODO:  Get Travis CI tests working with meaningful success states.